silentninjabee/Farlight84_iOS_SDK/README.md

 - 27/08/2023: Update to Global Offsets.
 New Major game update. majority of internal offsets are the same.
 Updated new global offsets.
 - 15/08/2023: Included python IDA scri[t to import the script.json symbols for IDA v7.7 (python3)
 - 27/7/2023: Major game update.
 Team information has been moved into a new class.
-- 16/6/2023: New Version for iOS is being pushed out with Update to the Global Offsets
+- 16/6/2023: A New Version for iOS is being pushed out with an Update to the Global Offsets
 - 03/6/2023: Fixed the ida_funcs.py script.
 Confirmed working with "IDA - The Interactive Disassembler (Version 7.0.170914 macOSx86_64)"